FastComments/fastcomments-blog/src/content/(12-18-2020) Admin & Moderator Labels Now Showing on Comments.md

 #### Who Gets The Labels

-If a user is an Account Owner, or is Super Admin, the "Administrator" (localized by region) label is displayed.
+If a user is an Account Owner, or is a Super Admin, the "Administrator" (localized by region) label is displayed.

 If the user is a moderator, or is a user on the tenant that doesn't have the above administrator permissions, but has the comment moderation permission, then the "Moderator" label is displayed.